Minoxidil

 • Minoxidil is applied directly to the affected areas of the scalp twice daily.

-• The first results can be seen after about three to six months of regular use.
+• The first results may become visible after about three to six months of regular use.

-• Continuous use is necessary to maintain the results achieved.
-Stopping minoxidil usually results in loss of newly grown hair within a few months.
+• Continued use is necessary to maintain the results achieved.
+Discontinuing minoxidil usually leads to the loss of the newly grown hair within a few months.

 Side effects